 reset to the default value (see the command

-); the current
+TRANSFER); the current

 angle is set to 0 (see the command

-); the
+ANGLE); the

 tick mark interval and the number of minor tick marks is reset to 0

-(see the command TICKSIZE
+(see the command TICKSIZE); the

 image transfer function is reset to linear (see the command

-); the text background color index
+ITF); the text background color index

 is set to transparent (see the command

-); and the
+BGCI); and the

 color, expand, fill, font, line style, and line width are all set

-to 1 (see the commands COLOR
+to 1 (see the commands COLOR,

-, and
+LSTYLE, and

-).
+LWIDTH).
 Finally, the Palette

-(see the command PALETTE
+(see the command PALETTE) is

 reset to the default palette and the number of halftone levels is